IMirandaM/BiVLC/README.md

 Each instance of the dataset consists of six fields:
 * image: COCO 2017 validation image.
 * caption: COCO 2017 validation text describing the COCO image.
-* negative_caption: Negative caption generated from the COCO 2017 validation text description by SUGARCREPE.
+* negative_caption: Negative caption generated from the COCO 2017 validation text description by SugarCrepe.
 * negative_image: Negative image generated from the negative caption by BiVLC.
 * type: Category of the negative instances: Replace, Swap or Add.
 * subtype: Subcategory of the negative instances: Object, Attribute or Relation.